What is Crypto Margin Trading and How Does It Work?

 How to Protect Yourself (Every Time)

-Most traders lose money not because their idea was wrong, but because their position sizing was too aggressive or they didn’t know their liquidation price.
+Most margin traders lose money not because every idea is terrible, but because their position size is too aggressive or they never looked at their liquidation level.

 If you’re serious about using leverage, this step is non-negotiable: